OpenCilk/infrastructure/README.md

   `-lopencilk-pedigrees`.
 - [Beta] OpenCilk 2.0 introduces language support for reducer hyperobjects.
-A local or global variable can be made into a reducer by adding `cilk_reducer(I, R)` or `cilk_reducer(I, R, D)` to its type, where `I`, `R`, and `D` designate the identity, reduce, and optional destroy functions for the reducer.
+A local or global variable can be made into a reducer by adding `cilk_reducer(I, R)` to its type, where `I` and `R` designate the identity and reduce functions for the reducer.
 - Cilksan instrumentation for determinacy-race detection is enabled by using the `-fsanitize=cilk` compiler flag.
 Cilksan supports reducers and Pthread mutex locks.
 In addition, Cilksan offers an API for controlling race detection, which is available by including `<cilk/cilksan.h>`.
 - Cilkscale instrumentation for scalability analysis and profiling is enabled by using the `-fcilktool=cilkscale` compiler flag.
   Cilkscale offers an API for analyzing user-specified code regions, which is made available by including `<cilk/cilkscale.h>`, and includes facilities for benchmarking an application on different numbers of parallel cores and visualizing the results.
 - [Beta] Cilksan integrates with a [custom version](https://github.com/OpenCilk/rr) of the RR reverse debugger to enable interactive debugging of determinacy races.